-If you work for a remote organization or frequently attend team meetings for collaboration, irrespective, you must have come across various remote conferencing (and collaboration) services over time — starting with TeamViewer back in the early days to the relatively new solution, Zoom.
-While for the most part, Zoom suffices the use-case for most users, and offers an array of features, along with the essentials, it does come with its own share of problems.
+If you work for a remote organization or frequently attend team meetings for collaboration, you must have come across various video conferencing tools and collaboration platforms over time.
+These services date back to TeamViewer back in the early days and catch up with relatively new solutions like Zoom.
+While, for the most part, Zoom suffices the use-case for most users and offers an array of features, along with the essentials, it does come with its own share of problems.

 For the uninitiated, Zoom is one of the popular remote conferencing services out there.
-It offers a range of features, including video conferencing, online meetings and chat, and a few collaboration tools.
-As a result, the service has seen a spike in recent years and is used by some of the biggest conglomerates internally.
+It offers a range of features, including video conferencing, online meetings, and chat, as well as a few collaboration tools.
+As a result, the service has seen a spike in recent years and is continuing to grow with the same trajectory.

-However, as mentioned above, it does come with its own share of problems.
-For starters, if you use Zoom for large teams, it can turn out to be quite expensive compared to some of the other alternatives in the market.
-Then, there are frequent audio-video lag issues that many have complained about in the past.
-But, besides that, there isn’t much to complain about Zoom.
-However, if you want some other service for remote conferencing and collaboration, here are some of the best Zoom alternatives (in no particular order).
+However, it does come with its share of problems.
+For starters, if you use Zoom for large teams, it can turn out to be quite expensive compared to some of the other video conferencing solutions in the market.
+Then there are also frequent audio-video lag issues on the platform that many have complained about in the past.

 Top 8 Zoom alternatives for remote conferencing